 Justin Stalter is an emergency services coordinator at Carle.
 He said some calls don’t initially report an overdose, which can delay medical treatment.

 “A lot of times, these types of situations don’t necessarily start with someone calling 911, saying ‘you know I have a loved one who’s overdosed’, who could be a domestic issue," he said.
 "So a lot of times, EMS is kind of summoned by law enforcement when they get on scene and realize there’s a medical issue that maybe started as a police issue.”

-Cook said he expects deputies to be fully trained to use the Narcan vials by mid-July.
+Cook said he expects Champaign County Deputies to be fully trained to use the Narcan vials by mid-July.

 Law enforcement in some Chicago suburbs carry them as well, but Kane-Willis says funding still remains the main obstacle for much of the state.